Extended Formulations for Independence Polytopes of Regular Matroids

 Given a matroid~$ \matroid = (E, \mathcal{I}) $ with ground set~$ E $ and independent sets~$ \mathcal{I} $, the \emph{independence polytope} of~$ \matroid $ is defined as

 where~$ \charvec{I} \in \{0,1\}^E $ is the characteristic vector of~$ I $ with $ \charvec{I}_e = 1 $ if and only if~$ e \in I $.
 Independence polytopes of matroids are central objects in the field of combinatorial optimization.
-It is well-known that all non-trivial facet-defining inequalities for $ \indPoly{\matroid} $ are of the form $ \sum_{i \in S} x_i \le r(S) $ with $ S \subseteq E $, where $ r $ denotes the rank function of $ \matroid $.
+It is well-known that all facet-defining inequalities for $ \indPoly{\matroid} $ are nonnegativity constraints or inequalities of the form $ \sum_{i \in S} x_i \le r(S) $ with $ S \subseteq E $, where $ r $ denotes the rank function of $ \matroid $.
 Furthermore, any linear function can be maximized over $ \indPoly{\matroid} $ by a simple greedy algorithm involving only a linear number of independence oracle calls.
 For more results on independence polytopes of matroids, see, e.g., Schrijver~\cite{Schrijver03}.

 In this sense, independence polytopes of matroids are well-understood.
 One might wonder whether all such polytopes admit polynomial size extended formulations.
 Unfortunately, this question was answered negatively by Rothvoss~\cite{Rothvoss12} who showed that there exists a family of independence polytopes of matroids having extension complexity growing exponentially in the dimension.
 On the positive side, there are only a few interesting classes of matroids for which we know that the corresponding independence polytopes admit polynomial size extensions.
 As we will see, using Martin's~\cite{Martin91} extended formulation for the spanning-forest polytope, it is easy to derive quadratic size extended formulations for independence polytopes of graphic and cographic matroids.